 - Spoon for stirring

-If you don’t have a microwave, you can do this on the stove top – just heat the mixture in a pan gradually and keep stirring!
+If you don’t have a microwave, you can do this on the stove top – just heat the mixture in a pan gradually, bring to the boil and keep stirring!

 How long does Paper Mache paste from flour KEEP FOR?!

-I usually keep my homemamde paper mache paste, covered and in the fridge for about a week.
+I usually keep my homemade paper mache glue, in a covered bowl or sealed container or jar and it should last in the fridge for about a week.
 The water and flour mixture may separate out a little, just give it a good stir and you will be ready to use it again.
 Personally, I like using it straight away (once it has been cooled down) or with in a day or two.
 I wouldn’t keep it too long, but it CAN be made ahead of time.

-How to make Paper Mache Paste with flour
+How to make Paper Mache Paste (Recipe with Flour)

 This short video shows you how very quick and easy it is to make your Paper Mache Paste!
-Or follow the written instructions below!
+Or follow the step by step instructions below!

 How to make paper mache paste from flour and water – step by step instructions